 After a well-deserved lunch break, the trail leads uphill once again to Pfaffenberg.
 We pass some wayside shrines.
 Clouds are coming up!

 The clouds are becoming more threatening.
 In the space above the Danube it flashes and thunders quite violently.
 There is a strong wind coming up also with us.
 The storm is imminent.
 Vreni flees to a farm, where Anna is our guardian angel.
-She saves us from the storm and even takes us by car to Zeillern (4km).
+She saves us from the storm and rain and even takes us to Zeillern by car (4km).

-The rain was extremely heavy and we are happy about the pilgrims' hostel in Gasthof Schlossinsel.
+The rain was extremely heavy and we were happy about the pilgrims' hostel in Gasthof Schlossinsel in Zeillern.

 After the rain we visit the church of St. James.